Delhi: Education

 Private schools in Delhi—which use either English or Hindi as the language of instruction—are affiliated to one of three administering bodies, the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE) or the National Institute of Open Schooling (NIOS).
 In 2004–05, approximately 1,529,000 students were enrolled in primary schools, 822,000 in middle schools and 669,000 in secondary schools across Delhi.
 Female students represented 49% of the total enrolment.
 The same year, the Delhi government spent between 1.58% and 1.95% of its gross state domestic product on education.

 Schools and higher educational institutions in Delhi are administered either by the Directorate of Education, the NCT government or private organisations.
 In 2006, Delhi had 165 colleges, five medical colleges and eight engineering colleges, seven major universities and nine deemed universities.

 The premier management colleges of Delhi such as Faculty of Management Studies (Delhi) and Indian Institute of Foreign Trade rank the best in India.
 All India Institute of Medical Sciences Delhi is a premier medical school for treatment and research.
 National Law University, Delhi is a prominent law school and is affiliated with the Bar Council of India.
 The Indian Institute of Technology, Delhi situated in Hauz Khas is a premier engineering college of India and ranks as one of the top institutes in South Asia.

-Delhi Technological University (formerly Delhi College of Engineering), Indira Gandhi Delhi Technical University for Women (formerly Indira Gandhi Institute of Technology), Indraprastha Institute of Information Technology, Netaji Subhas University of Technology (formerly Netaji Subhas Institute of Technology), Guru Gobind Singh Indraprastha University and National Law University, Delhi are the only state universities.
+Delhi Technological University, Indira Gandhi Delhi Technical University for Women, Indraprastha Institute of Information Technology, Netaji Subhas University of Technology, Guru Gobind Singh Indraprastha University and National Law University are the only state universities.
 University of Delhi, Jawaharlal Nehru University and Jamia Millia Islamia are the central universities, and Indira Gandhi National Open University is for distance education.
 As of 2008, about 16% of all Delhi residents possessed at least a college graduate degree.

 According to the Directorate of Education and GNCTD the following languages are taught in schools in Delhi under the three-language formula: